Supporting COVID-19 Testing

 Who can be tested?

+Is an appointment required?
 How do people sign up for an appointment?

-What labs are supporting the sites?
+What lab company is supporting the testing sites?

-What type of test is it?
+What type of test is used?

 How long does it take to get results?